Recreation Management (REC) - Courses

 Internship/Professional Preparation

 In-depth coverage of the requirements for REC 450 internship and preparation of students for a smooth transition to the recreation management profession.
-Prerequisite: REC major; senior standing; completion of a minimum of two 50 hour experiences in recreation or parks; a minimum GPA of 2.50; and completion or concurrent enrollment in all remaining 300 and 400 level REC required courses except for REC 450.
+Prerequisite: REC major; senior standing; and completion or concurrent enrollment in all remaining 300 and 400 level REC required courses except for REC 450.
+Consent of instructor.
 Offered Fall, Spring.

 REC 450 Cr.12-16